 That quotation puts the importance of communication very clearly in focus.
 It also identifies a problem in writing this book.
 We have no ideas of your experiences, we cannot see you nor hear what you have to say.
-It's one-way communication.
+It's a one-way communication.
 It's a bit like bowling on an alley that has a curtain between you and the pins, that not only prevents you seeing how you are doing but also cuts off any sound of pins falling.

 Scouting believes that clear and open communication between people is important.
 It provides the chance to build closer relationships and develop better mutual understanding.
 In close relationships one learns more about oneself and growth takes place.
-Scouting is in the business of helping people grow.